Vaesea/Stev-s-Limbo/README.md

 ## Scrapped Songs and Song Ideas
 - [x] No Limit (Hellish Hostilev) (Scrapped because the vocals of it were terrible and it no longer makes sense to be in the mod)
 - [x] Corny (Bambi) (Scrapped because I just didn't want to chart it)
+- [x] Gone (Nightmare Hostilev) (Scrapped because it was stupid.
+The song was pretty good but the lyrics part was weird)

 ## Extra Info